-The Wine Business Journal (WBJ) is the premier journal is the premiere journal of the Wine Business Institute at Sonoma State University.
+The Wine Business Journal (WBJ) is the premiere journal of the Wine Business Institute at Sonoma State University.
 The mission of the WBJ is to advance wine business theory, teaching, and practice through the generation, cumulation, and dissemination of knowledge relevant for the wine industry and with strong practical and theoretical implications.

 WBJ is an open-access, peer-reviewed journal published on a rolling basis by the Wine Business Institute at Sonoma State University.
 No submission, article processing, or other fees are charged for this journal, nor is advertising accepted; the Wine Business Institute at Sonoma State University underwrites all associated costs.
 All content is freely available without charge to the user or her/his institution.
 Authors are encouraged to deposit their work in other institutional repositories of their choosing.
 We adhere to the Budapest Open Access Initiative’s definition of open access, guaranteeing that “users have the right to read, download, copy, distribute, print, search, or link to the full texts of these articles" without asking prior permission from the publisher or the author.
 Our platform is Scholastica, an open-source, open-access portal permitting manuscript authors to have complete copyright control over their works after publication.

 The editors adhere to the Committee on Publication Ethics’ (COPE) Code of Conduct and Best Practice Guidelines for Journal Editors.
 WBJ is a double-blind, peer-reviewed journal with an international editorial board of respected scholars and practitioners in the business of wine.
 Peer reviewers should adhere to COPE’s Ethical Guidelines for Peer Reviewers.